Budcoderr/Digit-Recognizer/README.md

 # Digit-Recognizer
-A CNN has been built from scratch in order to achieve about 99% accuracy for digits recognition on MNIST Dataset using Tensorflow
+A CNN built from scratch in order to achieve about 99% accuracy for digits recognition on MNIST Dataset using Tensorflow